tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

     3. In the **3DLUT File for [monitor]:** option, press the file browser button to navigate and select the desired .3DL file.

-    4. Restart OpenToonz for the changes to take effect.
+    4. Restart Tahoma for the changes to take effect.

 .. _assigning_memory_for_the_undo_operations: